kyrelldixon/kyrelldixon.com-novela/content/posts/2019-08-18-node.js-express-rest-api/index.md

 └── package.json
 ```

 **Pro-tip**: To get this to display I used a command called `tree`.
-[This](https://askubuntu.com/questions/431251/how-to-print-the-directory-tree-in-terminal) link will help you get it for MacOS and Ubuntu.
+[This](https://askubuntu.com/questions/431251/how-to-print-the-directory-tree-in-terminal) link will help you install it on MacOS and Ubuntu.

 The `node_modules` folder is where the Express framework code lives as well as all its dependencies.
 If you're using git, you want to make sure that you **never** commit this folder unless absolutely necessary because it is *massive*.